fearlessdots/synctropy/README.md

 - `crates view`: View crates.
 - `crates rm`: Remove crates.
 - `crates ls`: List crates.
+- `crates enable`: Enable crates.
+- `crates disable`: Disable crates.
 - `crates hooks`: Manage crate hooks.
  - `crates hooks run`: Run crate hook(s).
  - `crates hooks ls`: List crate hooks.

+#### Disabled Crates

+When executing the `crates hooks run` command or other commands that depends on hooks to function (like `crates edit` and `crates view`), `synctropy` will check if the crate is disabled before running hooks for each crate.
+If any disabled crates are encountered, `synctropy` will skip them without generating an error.
+It will proceed to the remaining selected crates, if any are available.

 #### Hooks